metakgp/iit-kgp-network/README.md

 ## 1.1 Using OpenVPN

+> ⚠️ Make sure to setup the server properly at your own risk.
+I am not liable to any charges you receive for your mistakes.
+Make sure to set a reminder to terminate your instance before 12 months end and use only one instance to avoid any charges after the number of free monthly credits expire.

 ### Step 1: Get an AWS account

 Watch this video on how to create a free AWS account - [Create new AWS account](https://www.youtube.com/watch?v=gA9pl-A9gDM).
 Remember this step requires you to have a debit card (Mastercard, American Express or Visa).